datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 .. index::
    pair: status; DataLad command
-   pair: dataset state inspection; with DataLad
+   pair: check dataset for modification; with DataLad
 .. find-out-more:: More on datalad status
    :name: fom-status
    :float: